hacdias/hacdias.com/content/posts/2024/01/21/attempt-visualizing-eve-room-weather-grafana/index.md

 date: 2024-01-21T09:14:45.594135506+01:00
 categories:
   - articles
+syndication:
+  - https://fosstodon.org/@hacdias/111805226174007741
 tags:
+  - automation
   - data
-  - automation
-syndication:
-  - https://fosstodon.org/@hacdias/111805226174007741
+  - monitoring
 ---

 Some weeks ago, I sort of discovered this [Grafana dashboard](https://grafana.hackalot.nl/d/de4inWnZk/hackalot?orgId=1&refresh=5m) from a Hackerspace here in Eindhoven.
 Since then, I've been wanting to create such an "observability" dashboard for the microclimate inside my home, and also balcony.
 I already own quite a few temperature and air quality sensors, so it can't be that hard - I thought.